krusynth/billhunt.dev/usajobs.md

 [The script I use to fetch these positions from the USAJobs API is available on GitHub.](https://github.com/krusynth/usajobs-feed)

-Note: this list also includes non-federal civic tech and public interest jobs that caught my eye.
+This list also includes non-federal civic tech and public interest jobs that caught my eye.

-For my curated list, check out the **[main jobs page](/jobs/)**.

 For an explanation of pay grades, term positions, the senior executive service, and other government-specific information, check out the [Digital Policy Guide page on hiring](https://digitalpolicy.us/policies/hiring/).

-**All descriptions below are added by me, based on my knowledge of the agency and role as posted; this content is not from the original posts and as such there may be inaccuracies.
-The filters provided may miss posts with unusual naming or grade scales.**
+All descriptions below are added by me, based on my knowledge of the agency and role as posted; this content is not from the original posts and as such there may be inaccuracies.
+The filters provided may miss posts with unusual naming or grade scales.

 {% assign now = 'now' | date: '%s' %}